 If you’re successful, we’ll take your preferences into account when we offer you a job.
 We may offer you a job at more than 1 department or agency.
 You can then select the 1 that is best for you.

 Placements and locations will depend on the business needs of the participating departments and agencies.

 We recruit at the APS2 and APS3 levels.
 We’ll consider you for both levels in our recruitment process.

-Once you complete the program, you’ll move up to the next APS level at your agency.
+Once you complete the program, you’ll move up to the next APS level at your department or agency.

 Read more about role classifications in the Classifications and work level standards on the Australian Public Service Commission website.

 If you're an APS2 apprentice, you'll complete a Certificate IV in Government.
 If you're an APS3 apprentice, you'll complete a Diploma in Government.
 You must complete the relevant course to graduate.

 We have a lot of support to make sure you get through your apprenticeship and studies.
 You’ll get time during your work hours to complete your certificate or diploma.